vsdip/vsdsram/README.md

 7. After Installation, to run eSim you can directly run it from terminal by typing `esim`.

 ##  *Getting Started with Windows ESIM*
-1. Create `new project` in a Specific directory.
+1. Create `new project` and save in a Specific directory.
 2. Click on `new Schematic`
 3. Schematic Editor opens
 4. Draw the schematic and save it.